amalgam8/amalgam8.github.io/overview.md

 4. Requests to microservices are via an A8 Proxy (usually a client-side sidecar of another microservice)
 5. A8 Proxy forwards request to an approriate microservice, depending on the request path and headers and the configuration specified by the controller.

-## Tenant Library
+## Tenant Sidecar Process

-Almagam8 includes a library containing a very flexible component architecture that can be configured and used by tenants in a number of ways.
+Almagam8 provides a sidecar component architecture that can be configured and used by tenants in a number of ways.

 ![sidecar architecture](https://github.com/amalgam8/amalgam8.github.io/blob/master/images/sidecar.jpg)